calpoly-iandunn/csc473/project/part3.md

 - Add **reflections** and test with `simple_reflect1.pov` (reflective plane) and `simple_reflect2.pov` (reflective spheres) and `simple_reflect3.pov` (spheres and planes)
 - Add **refractions** (use `simple_refract.pov`)
 - Test them all with `recurse_simp2.pov`
-- Finally, implement Beer's law and test with `beers.pov`

 Reflection and refraction should be implemented via recursion.
 Limit the recursion to `6` bounces, but I recommend making that number configurable.